quintans/eventsourcing/README.md

 - Start consuming the stream from the last event position
 - Listen to Cancel projection notification

-All this balancing and projection rebuilds assumes that a projection is idempotent.
+All this balancing and events replay assumes that a projection is idempotent.

 ### Event Migration
 TODO